HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 Its high usage is not unexpected as caching allows for reliable and performant web applications, which is often one of the main reasons why developers work on PWAs.

-Finally it's worth taking a look at <a hreflang="en" href="https://developers.google.com/web/updates/2017/02/navigation-preload">Navigation Preloads</a>, which allows you to make the requests in parallel with the service worker boot-up time to avoid delaying the requests in those situations.
+Finally, it's worth taking a look at <a hreflang="en" href="https://developers.google.com/web/updates/2017/02/navigation-preload">Navigation Preloads</a>, which allows you to make the requests in parallel with the service worker boot-up time to avoid delaying the requests in those situations.
 The [`NavigationPreloadManager`](https://developer.mozilla.org/en-US/docs/Web/API/NavigationPreloadManager) interface provides a set of methods to implement this technique, and according to our analysis, it is currently used in 11.02% of desktop and 9.78% of mobile sites that use service workers.

 {{ figure_markup(
   caption="Percent of mobile sites with use navigation preloads",